 Walking through the vicinity of the town you can enjoy a unique view of the Avon River until you reach the jewel in the crown of Amesbury: its ancient abbey, now converted into the Church of St. Mary and St. Melor.
 The building dates back to the 10th century and was the burial place of Eleanor of Provence, wife of Henry III.

 You can also get there easily from Salisbury, as you only have to take one of the buses that link this town with Stonehenge.

 8. Delve into history at Durrington and Woodhenge

 Just 3 kilometers from Stonehenge is Woodhenge, a Neolithic wooden monument dated around 2500 BC, that is, practically contemporary to the monument.

-The latter is aligned with sunrise at the winter solstice (another of the best times to visit Stonehenge), so it is thought to have been complementary to Woodhenge.
+It is aligned with the sunrise at the winter solstice (another of the best times to visit Stonehenge), so it is thought to have been complementary to that of Woodhenge.
 It is known that many people came to Durrington for winter celebrations even before the wooden structure was erected.

 How to get to Durrington and Woodhenge